pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 data will no longer have an `object` dtype.
 Therefore, code that assumes `object` dtype (such as `ser.dtype == object`) will need to be updated.
-This change is done as a hard break in a major release, as warning in advance for the changed inference is deemed to noisy.
+This change is done as a hard break in a major release, as warning in advance for the changed inference is deemed too noisy.

-To allow testing your code in advance, the `pd.options.future.infer_string = True` option is available.
+To allow testing code in advance, the `pd.options.future.infer_string = True` option is available for users.

 Otherwise, the actual string-specific functionality (such as the `.str` accessor methods) should generally all keep working as is.
 By preserving the current